kjswedberg/kjswedberg.github.io/week1.md

   * [x] Quick access to single code lines
   * [x] multi-lines code lines with language highlighting

 I started to become familar with Research Workspace by first setting up a Research Workspace account.
-Afterwhich, I went though some Research Workspace documentation located at https://researchworkspace.com/help/Overview.html and at https://www.axiomdatascience.com/best-practices/DataManagementBestPractices.html#organizing-folders-within-a-project.
+Afterwhich, I went though some Research Workspace documentation located [here](https://researchworkspace.com/help/Overview.html) on Research Workspace and [here](https://www.axiomdatascience.com/best-practices/DataManagementBestPractices.html#organizing-folders-within-a-project) on Axiom Data Science.

 I also read though [this article](https://towardsdatascience.com/this-will-make-you-a-command-line-ninja-93a51cdb16b1), which was posted to Discord.
 The article is about using command lines.
 I had done very simple tasks using the command line terminal during high school on Windows 8, however a lot of the information in the article was new to me.
 So I found an tutorial about the Linux command line for begineers that I am planning on going through sometime.
 That tutural is located [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).